 Actions and conduct not in harmony with the Christian standards of MTSA include, but are not limited to, the following, and commission of any of these actions will result in disciplinary action that may include dismissal from the program.
 Students who witness or have personal knowledge of any participation in the following activities, on the MTSA campus, and any contingent site, or on the campus of any clinical affiliate site, have a responsibility to report such infractions to MTSA administration.
-To underscore the seriousness with which MTSA takes the issue of health and welfare of its constituent populations, the School will impose disciplinary sanctions on students - up to and including expulsion, and possible referral for prosecution.
+To underscore the seriousness with which MTSA takes the issue of health and welfare of its constituent populations, the school will impose disciplinary sanctions on students - up to and including expulsion, and possible referral for prosecution.
 Dismissal from the School or any lesser penalty as determined by the Program Director and the Progressions Committee may result from participation in any of the following activities:

 - 1. Furnishing false information to the School with the intent to deceive; - 2.
 Knowingly providing false information or testimony during the investigation of, or hearing on a disciplinary matter; - 3.
 Refusal or failure to respond to a request from MTSA to report to a School administrative office or other location; - 4.
 Vandalism, malicious destruction, damage, or misuse of private or public property, including library or computer center material; - 5.
-Forgery, alteration, destruction, or misuse of School documents, records, or identification; Obstruction or disruption of teaching, research, administration, disciplinary proceedings, or other School activities, including any authorized activities on School property; In no event shall this rule be construed to prevent speech protected by the First Amendment to the United States Constitution; - 6.
-Unauthorized use of or entry to School facilities and/or unauthorized possession of keys to School facilities; - 7.
-Disorderly conduct or lewd, indecent, or obscene conduct on School-owned property or at any other institution affiliated with the School, or at School-sponsored functions;
+Forgery, alteration, destruction, or misuse of School documents, records, or identification; Obstruction or disruption of teaching, research, administration, disciplinary proceedings, or other School activities, including any authorized activities on School property; In no event shall this rule be construed to prevent speech protected by the First Amendment to the United States Constitution - 6.
+Obstruction or disruption of teaching, research, administration, disciplinary proceedings, or other School activities, including any authorized activities on School property; In no event shall this rule be construed to prevent speech protected by the First Amendment to the